 Fill the tub with nutrient solution mixed at the appropriate strength for your crops (half strength for seedlings, full strength for established plants).
 Insert sponge cubes or net pots with seedlings into each hole.
 Snap the lid onto the tub firmly.

 This is a multi-plant Kratky system.
 All plants share the same reservoir, which has two important implications.
 First, the larger water volume means pH and temperature are more stable than in individual jars, which is an advantage.
 Second, all plants receive the same nutrient concentration, so you should group plants with similar needs.
 Grow all lettuce, all herbs, or all leafy greens in one tub.
 Do not mix leafy greens (which need low EC) with fruiting crops (which need high EC).
+See our nutrient schedule guide for EC targets.

 A 20-litre tub growing 6 lettuce plants produces enough salad greens for a family of four, harvesting 1-2 heads per week on a staggered cycle.

-Growers who want maximum production from a single container.
+Best for: Growers who want maximum production from a single container.
 The shared reservoir means less maintenance (one pH check covers all plants) and the dark storage box blocks light without needing foil.
 This is arguably the best value budget hydroponic system available.

 A step up from passive Kratky: this system adds an air pump for faster, more vigorous growth.
 It is still extremely budget-friendly and grows noticeably faster than passive systems.